arundevops16/document/abc.md

 > **`$ sysctl -p`**

-This will will increase “total” number of files that can remain open system-wide.
+This will will increase total number of files that can remain open system-wide.

-Verify New Limits
+### Verify New Limits

 > **`$ cat /proc/sys/fs/file-max`**